fish-shell/fish-shell/doc_src/interactive.rst

 - :kbd:`g,g` / :kbd:`G` moves the cursor to the beginning/end of the commandline, respectively.

+- :kbd:`~` toggles the case (upper/lower) of the character and moves to the next character.

+- :kbd:`g,u` lowercases to the end of the word.

+- :kbd:`g,U` uppercases to the end of the word.

 - :kbd:`:,q` exits fish.

 .. _vi-mode-insert: